-- Should have successfully completed twelve years of schooling in the science stream or equivalent form any university, board or institution. - Should have secured a minimum of second division. - Should have successfully passed the entrance examination conducted by Institute of Science and Technology (IOST), TU. - Complied with all the application procedures.
+- Should have to submit equivalence letter from Curriculum Development Centre, Sano Thimi, Bhaktapur. - g) Should have successfully passed the entrance examination conducted by Institute of Science and Technology (IoST), TU securing at least 35% marks. - h) Complied with all the application procedures.